All About Blue Slag

 Not only does blue slag play an important part in the lives of many residents of the Lower Peninsula, it is also historically important.
 The industrial operations that were common in the Lower Peninsula are now long gone, but many of the current residents are descendants of those who moved to northern Michigan in search of the economic opportunities that would give themselves and their families better lives.

 Hunting for Blue Slag in Northern Michigan

-If you plan on going to northern Michigan to hunt for blue slag, you’re best off focusing on the shores of Lake Superior near Leland.
+If you plan on going to northern Michigan to hunt for blue slag, you’re best off focusing on the shores of Lake Michigan near Leland.
 Most rockhounds who search for blue slag do so by simply walking the beach around the waterline with their eyes on the ground.

 Blue slag is easy to spot due to its vibrant color.
 However, it has become increasingly rare due to its popularity and due to the limited quantities that are accessible.

-Most rockhounds who go to the Upper Peninsula to look for blue slag do so in the summer, as the winters in this neck of the woods are very cold.
+Most rockhounds who go to the Lower Peninsula to look for blue slag do so in the summer, as the winters in this neck of the woods are very cold.
 However, Leland is a popular summer tourist destination, and many of these tourists are rockhounds on the lookout for blue slag.
 This means that you will face stiff competition if you go looking for blue slag in the summer.

 Local rockhounds often look for blue slag during the winter, when there are fewer people on the beaches.
 Even if most of the easily accessible blue slag has been picked up during the summer tourist season, more will have washed up by the time winter rolls around.
 If you can stand the cold, this is the best time to hunt for blue slag.

 Blue Slag Jewelry

 Blue slag jewelry has become very popular in recent years.
 In the past, it was only available at small shops in northern Michigan.
 However, the increased popularity of sites like Etsy and eBay amongst artisanal jewelers means that blue slag jewelry can be purchased from anywhere.